Skip to content

 Myth busted

 There are various articles or talks about staying away from caffeinated drinks if you want to stay hydrated, and coffee and tea are given a bad reputation for being diuretics or dehydrating one’s body by removing the water required for the body.
 However, it was only through recent studies that this myth was debunked.
-While a cup of tea might have an initial diuretic effect because of the caffeine content, which would make you urinate once you drink a cup of it, your body would still absorb the majority of the water from the cup of tea.
+While a cup of tea might have an initial mild diuretic effect because of the caffeine content, which would make you urinate once you drink a cup of it, your body would still absorb the majority of the water from the cup of tea.

+Tea and coffee also contribute to your daily fluid intake.
 Even so, just like drinking more glasses of water, drinking more cups of tea would allow you to urinate more, but together with the flushing out of toxins from your body, it is really just a matter of drinking more liquids to keep yourself hydrated and healthy and to urinate as one way to remove the harmful substances from your body.

 green tea